 The first on-chain automated market maker protocol on Ethereum, Uniswap, introduced as a result of Vitalik Buterin’s experiment .
 Although Uniswap developed the ‘x * y = k’ constant product pool formula, Bancor credited for developing the idea of liquidity pools.

-The goal of Uniswap V1 was to give users an interface via which they could easily exchange ERC20 tokens on Ethereum.
+The goal of Uniswap V1 was to give users an interface via which they could easily exchange ERC20 tokens on Ethereum on Crypto Currency App In India.
 It effectively allowed Uniswap to build a safe and secure mechanism for users to trustlessly trade their digital assets .
 Where they can trade without a centralised custodian thanks to its core focus on decentralisation, censorship resistance, and security.

 The Uniswap protocol’s code is completely open source and there is no preferential treatment for early investors, adopters, or developers.
 No governance tokens or platform fees as it created public utility to advance the industry.